 Staff continually monitors the General Operating Fund revenues and expenditures throughout the year.
-Notably, revenue projections included in this Adopted Budget were difficult to confidently project due to the uncertainty of the current economic climate and of any future Shelter-in-Place order as both the short- and long-term impacts on the State and regional economies are largely unknown.
-For the Adopted Budget, staff used best estimates based on the latest available information.
+Notably, estimates included in this Recommended Budget were difficult to confidently project due to the uncertainty of the current economic climate and length of time the Shelter-in-Place order will continue, as both the short- and long-term impacts on the State and regional economies are largely unknown.
+For the Recommended Budget, staff used best estimates based on the latest available information.